vikasawadhiya/Binary-Indexed-Tree-Or-Fenwick-Tree/README.md

 The tutorial document explains Binary Indexing concept which is foundational concept the Binary Indexed Tree or Fenwick Tree is built upon, and which turn a normal auxiliary array into powerful optimized implicit tree data-structure.
 It first explains how auxiliary array represents Binary Indexed Tree or Fenwick Tree then it explains how the range sum query and element update operations work step by step.

-Then tutorial document explains Binary Indexing the core concept of BIT or Fenwick Tree and demystify its inbuild hierarchy and how this inbuild hierarchy divides the array into different ranges and how these ranges bring the time complexity to O(log n) logarithmic time complexity for both range sum q and element update operations.
+Then tutorial document explains Binary Indexing the core concept of BIT or Fenwick Tree and demystify its inbuild hierarchy and how this inbuild hierarchy divides the array into different ranges and how these ranges bring the time complexity to O(log n) logarithmic time complexity for both range sum query and element update operations.
 It provides detailed analysis on how the range sum query and element update operation achieves the logarithmic time complexity and finally discuss how BIT or Fenwick Tree can be constructed in O(n) linear time complexity.

 ## Implementation & Usage